noamshochat/kiduride/SETUP_INSTRUCTIONS.md

 ### 2. Create or Select a Project
 - Click the project dropdown at the top
 - Click "New Project" (or use existing)
-- Name it "KidoRide" (or anything)
+- Name it "KiduRide" (or anything)
 - Click "Create"

 ### 3. Enable Google Sheets API